Board of Directors

 Before retirement, Jim specialized in marriage and premarital counseling, affair recovery, and treating sexual issues.
 Jim has served as the past president of the Christian Association for Psychological Studies, Tulsa chapter.
 Jim and his wife, Laura, have been married since 1978 and have four children and fourteen grandchildren.

 TIM PETERSON, Bright Tomorrows Board Trustee, is a Licensed Marital and Family Therapist and a Licensed Professional Counselor.
-He earned his master’s degree in Counseling Psychology from Northeastern State University and completed a two-year post-graduate program in Marriage & Family Therapy through the Karl Menninger School of Psychiatry and Mental Health Sciences.
+He earned his Master’s Degree in Counseling Psychology from Northeastern State University and completed a two-year post-graduate program in Marriage & Family Therapy through the Karl Menninger School of Psychiatry and Mental Health Sciences.

 Since 2001, Tim has worked at Laureate Clinic, where he currently serves as the Clinical Supervisor of Outpatient Services and maintains a part-time practice specializing in the treatment of depression and anxiety, as well as marital therapy.
 Tim has served on the Executive Board of the Mental Health Association in Tulsa and on the local and international board of the Christian Association for Psychological Studies.
 Tim and his wife, Diane, have been married since 1982 and have three adult sons.

-JAY HOFFMAN, Bright Tomorrows Board Trustee, received his B.S. in Earth Science from Penn State in March of 1974 and continued at PSU in their Graduate School for Meteorology until May 1975.
+JAY HOFFMAN, Bright Tomorrows Board Trustee, received his Bachelor of Science degree in Earth Science from Penn State in March of 1974 and continued at PSU in their Graduate School for Meteorology until May 1975.
 Jay married in July 1975 and moved to Denver, Colorado, with his bride.
 In 1979 he began a career in Water Treatment and has continued in that profession since moving to Tulsa in 1981.
 Jay has been an active volunteer in church work, including Youth Leader, Church Deacon, Sunday School teacher, Bible Education Program Leader, Family Share Group Leader, and Church Board Member.

 After Jay’s first wife died and went to be with the Lord in December of 2005, he attended and became one of the leaders of a Widow / Widowers Support Group at Christ United Methodist Church for 7 years.
 In 2010, God brought another lovely lady into his life, and he and Deborah were married in October of that same year.
-Between them, they have five children and sixteen grandchildren, and since 2015 they have been parenting as guardians two great-nieces.
+Between them, they have five children and sixteen grandchildren, and since 2015 they have as guardians been parenting two great-nieces.

 Advisory Board Members

-ROB SELLERS, a Certified Public Accountant for over 35 years, assists clients with financial, systems, and business-related matters.
+ROB SELLERS, a Certified Public Accountant for over 35 years, assists clients with financial systems and business-related matters.
 Since 2001, Rob has been assisting Bright Tomorrows with the financial and administrative needs of the organization.
 Rob works with individuals, businesses, and non-profit organizations to assist with their financial, tax, and operational needs.

 Rob is a member of the Oklahoma Society of CPAs (OSCPA) and the National Association of Registered Social Security Analysts.
 He is a trustee of OSCPA’s CPA-PAC organization and has been a board director and chairperson of various OSCPA committees.
 Rob is also a past recipient of the OSCPA’s Outstanding CPA in Business and Industry and President’s awards.
-Aside from his professional commitments, Rob is actively involved in his church and in a number of civic and charitable organizations in the Tulsa area, including being the past president and board member of the South Tulsa Community House, a social agency providing educational, medical, and food-security services to this disadvantaged area in the 61st & Peoria area of south Tulsa.
+Aside from his professional commitments, Rob is actively involved in his church and in a number of civic and charitable organizations in the Tulsa area, including being the past president and board member of the South Tulsa Community House, a social agency providing educational, medical, and food-security services to a disadvantaged 61st & Peoria area of south Tulsa.
 Rob has been married to his wife, Kim, since 1981 and has two grown sons, Brian and his wife Rebekah, Blake and his wife Madison, and two grandchildren, Andrew and Charlotte.

 CRAIG WANN received his Bachelor of Arts in Mass Communication from Northeastern State University in 2007.
 He has over a decade of experience in website and application development, including 6 years working at Church on the Move in Tulsa, Oklahoma.
 Craig helped to start up an “emotional health ministry” during his time working at the church.
 Separate from that contribution, he continues to involve himself at his church by leading a small group.